 Working for a Statist Company

-I answered a question on working for a statist company on 28 August 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on working for a statist company on Philosophy in Action Radio on 28 August 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Is it immoral to work for a company that uses government to eliminate or hamper the competition?
 For example, if a company has brought antitrust lawsuits against its competitors, should you refuse to work for them?

 My Answer, In Brief: In most cases, ordinary employees are not responsible for the political activities of companies that they work for.
 Sanction and responsibility requires a closer connection to the actions in question.